Wildlife Hotline: (516) 674-0982

 Snapping Turtle

 The very large Snapping Turtle pictured here is a full-sized adult, weighing over 30 lbs!
-He was treated at our Hospital & released back to the wild!
+He was treated at our rehabilitation center & released back to the wild!

 Subscribe to our Newsletter